neckerio/RHCE/Objective_3/Install/README.md

 ---

 ## Notes
-1. Ansible can be install using EPEL or PIP
+1. Ansible can be installed using EPEL or PIP
 2. PIP3 is installed with Python3
-3. PIP3 fails the first time and then accepts the upgrade with sudo
+3. PIP3 fails the first time, and then accepts the upgrade with sudo

 ---